Glass Comparison: RI, Density and LA-ICP-MS

 The match criterion most widely used in the forensic glass community is based on the within-population RI variation of the questioned and known fragment populations.
 The ENFSI ENG3-2013 guideline specifies a resampling-based comparison (the within-population distributions of Q and K are compared using a two-sample test, with the critical value set at a significance level of typically 0.05 or 0.01).
 In the US, the FBI and SWGMAT guidelines use a conservative criterion based on ±2 standard deviations of the within-population distribution: if the Q and K population means are within 2 standard deviations of each other (accounting for both populations' variances), the populations are treated as analytically consistent.

 An important limitation of RI comparison is that the soda-lime glass manufactured in a particular geographic region or time period clusters within a narrow RI range, meaning that a large proportion of randomly selected soda-lime glass fragments from different panes will have overlapping RI distributions.
-Studies of glass RI distributions in the US (Buckleton, Triggs, and Walsh 1994) and the UK (Lambert and Evett 1984, Curran et al. 2000) have found that the RI distribution of common window glass in a given population is unimodal and relatively narrow, which reduces the evidential significance of an RI match when considered alone.
+Studies of glass RI distributions in New Zealand and the UK (Buckleton, Triggs, and Walsh 1994, 1995) and the UK (Lambert and Evett 1984, Curran et al. 2000) have found that the RI distribution of common window glass in a given population is unimodal and relatively narrow, which reduces the evidential significance of an RI match when considered alone.
 This is why LA-ICP-MS elemental analysis was developed: to provide discrimination within the RI-indistinguishable population.

 Density measurement provides a second independent physical property for glass comparison.
 Module 4 of this subject covers the sink-float and density-gradient column methods in detail.
 In the glass comparison workflow, the density-gradient column is the standard method: a linear density gradient is prepared in a glass tube using a mixtures of bromoform (density 2.89 g/cm3) and bromobenzene (density 1.50 g/cm3) or similar heavy-light pairs, producing a stable column in which the density increases continuously from top to bottom.